 Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
-Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
+Some parts of this page may be published on the website as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2023/24 NATIONAL COST CENTRE: MODULE LEADER: Samantha Dart OTHER MODULE STAFF:
+ACADEMIC YEAR: 2024-25 NATIONAL COST CENTRE: 104 MODULE LEADER: Polly Kinnear OTHER MODULE STAFF:

-- Summary of Module Content - An understanding of the brain and the nervous system, how these work and the ways in which psychology investigate them. - Hidden processes, the ideas of cognitive psychology as investigating hidden processes will be discussed and the importance of these. - Cognitive psychology; a variety of topics will be looked at such as memory, language and attention.
-Both theoretical aspects and key historical and recent studies will be examined. - Biological psychology; topics such as stress, how the brain works, vision.
+An understanding of the brain and the nervous system, how these work and the ways in which psychology investigate them.

+Hidden processes, the ideas of cognitive psychology as investigating hidden processes will be discussed and the importance of these.

+Cognitive psychology; a variety of topics will be looked at such as memory, language and attention.
 Both theoretical aspects and key historical and recent studies will be examined.

+Biological psychology; topics such as stress, how the brain works, vision.
+Both theoretical aspects and key historical and recent studies will be examined.

+SUMMARY OF TEACHING AND LEARNING

+Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities)

+Lectures 22

+Seminars 8

-SUMMARY OF TEACHING A SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 22 Seminars 8 Self-directed Study 170 Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)
+Self-directed Study 170

+Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)